-Types of Exercises
+Types of exercises

 You may want to begin performing some exercises to relieve your pain right away, but you should always check with your doctor before beginning any new treatment or exercise plan.
-Your physician may first suggest resting your neck or back, as many cases of a torn disc have resolved on their own over time.
-Keep in mind, however, that resting too long may cause your neck and back muscles to atrophy, or lose mass and weaken.
+He or she may first suggest resting your neck or back, as many cases of a torn disc have resolved on their own over time.
+However, resting too long may cause your neck and back muscles to atrophy, or lose mass and weaken.

-- Knee(s) to chest – Lie with your back on the floor, knees bent, and feet flat.
+- Knee to chest.
+Lie with your back on the floor, knees bent, and feet flat.
 Slowly bring one knee up to your chest, stretching your lower back.
-Hold for a few seconds, and then lower.
+Hold for a few seconds and then lower.
 You can also raise your other knee and hold both knees for a deeper stretch.
 Slowly lower one leg at a time.

-- Leg lifts – Lie with your back on the floor, with one leg extended and the other bent.
+- Leg lifts.
+Lie with your back on the floor, with one leg extended and the other bent.
 Tighten your abdominal muscles and slowly lift the extended leg up to 12 inches off the floor.
-Hold this position for a few seconds, and then lower.
+Hold this position for a few seconds and then lower.
 Repeat with the other leg.

-Other helpful exercises might include walking, biking, swimming, tai chi, or yoga.
+Other helpful exercises might include walking, biking, swimming, tai chi or yoga.

 If you’ve tried exercise and other conservative treatments to ease your torn disc symptoms, but have not found the relief you need for a high quality of life, reach out to Laser Spine Institute.
 Our board-certified surgeons+ perform minimally invasive spine surgery that is an alternative to the risks and difficulties of traditional open spine procedures.
 Because we use a less than 1-inch incision to access the spine, supporting muscles are spared which leads to an outpatient procedure with less risk of complication than a traditional spine surgery.